Pupmos/ansible-docker-swarm-service/README.md

 # Ansible

-An ansible playbook for deploying services on a Docker swarm cluster.
+An ansible playbook for deploying services on a Docker Swarm cluster.

 ## Prerequisites